engineer

 newpad.gif (50 bytes)

 Having stores of ‘stuff’ is still vital, even though I can get almost anything delivered the next day.
-I'm often puzzled that stores like this tend to be regarded as old fashioned and eccentric - because to me they are so efficient, almost an extension of my brain.
-The stores make it possible to try out ideas extraordinarily quickly, and also to inspire new solutions to problems.
+I'm often puzzled that stores like this tend to be regarded as old fashioned and eccentric - because to me they are so efficient.
+The stores make it possible to try out ideas extraordinarily quickly.
+They are also almost an extension of my brain because they act as a physical version of a memory map, reminding me of ways to solve problems or make things.

-Everytime I go to a scrapyard I come back with a bit more ‘stuff’ for the stores, though my stores aren't nearly as good as Rex Garrod's (he visits his scrapyard nearly every day).
+Everytime I go to a scrapyard I come back with a bit more ‘stuff’ for the stores.
 The important thing is to go through the stores every few years, throwing things out and remembering what is still there.

 The materials I use for making things have changed a lot since I started 40 years ago.
 Through my teens and twenties there were wonderful industrial surplus shops in London.
 After going into the Observer to deliver and edit my cartoon strip, I would often fill my cycle panniers with beautifully made motors, cam timers and other bargains from Lisle street or Edgware Rd.